centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 ###### Rejecting order

-If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible. rejection is done by calling the [Order API update check first endpoint](/api-references/order-api/api-reference/update-check-first), no further action is needed and if all stores reject the order it will be shiped as a normal order.
+If the store is unable to ship the order they should reject it as quickly as possible so it can move on as fast as possible. rejection is done by calling the [Order API update Check first, then allocate endpoint](/api-references/order-api/api-reference/update-check-first), no further action is needed and if all stores reject the order it will be shiped as a normal order.

 ###### Accepting the order

-If the store is able to ship the order a call to [Order API update check first endpoint](/api-references/order-api/api-reference/update-check-first).
+If the store is able to ship the order a call to [Order API update Check first, then allocate endpoint](/api-references/order-api/api-reference/update-check-first).

 on error the order should not be shipped. errors can happen if the store was to slow and a timeout happend, or if anotehr store accepted first.